dimitrijekaranfilovic/personal-accounting/README.md

 * Properties files containing UTF characters cannot be properly loaded when program is executed from a executable .jar file.

+* graph.png and save.png cannot be loaded using ClassLoader.

 ### Future updates

 * Enable printing functionality.